MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 The [Git integration REST APIs](/rest/api/fabric/core/git) can help you achieve the continuous integration and continuous delivery (CI/CD) of your content.
 Here are a few examples of what can be done by using the APIs:

+* See which items have incoming changes and which items have changes that weren't yet committed to Git with the [**Git status**](/rest/api/fabric/core/git/get-status) API.

 * [**Get connection**](/rest/api/fabric/core/git/get-connection) details for the specified workspace.

 * [**Connect**](/rest/api/fabric/core/git/connect) and [**disconnect**](/rest/api/fabric/core/git/disconnect) a specific workspace from the Git repository and branch connected to it.

+* [**Bind and unbind**](/rest/api/fabric/core/git/update-my-git-credentials) your cloud connection and the specified Git-connected workspace.
+(GitHub only)

+* [**Get bound cloud connection**](/rest/api/fabric/core/git/get-my-git-credentials) for the specified Git-connected workspace.
+(GitHub only)

 * [**Initialize a connection**](/rest/api/fabric/core/git/initialize-connection) for a workspace that is connected to Git.

-* See which items have incoming changes and which items have changes that weren't yet committed to Git with the [**Git status**](/rest/api/fabric/core/git/get-status) API.

 * [**Commit**](/rest/api/fabric/core/git/commit-to-git) the changes made in the workspace to the connected remote branch.

 * [**Update the workspace**](/rest/api/fabric/core/git/update-from-git) with commits pushed to the connected branch.

-For GitHub users, the following APIs are also available:

-* [**Bind**](/rest/api/fabric/core/git/bind-my-cloud-connection) and [**unbind**](/rest/api/fabric/core/git/unbind-my-cloud-connection) your cloud connection and the specified Git-connected workspace.

-* [**Get bound cloud connection**](/rest/api/fabric/core/git/get-my-bound-cloud-connection) for the specified Git-connected workspace.

 ## Examples

 Use the following PowerShell scripts to understand how to perform several common automation processes.
 To view or copy the text in a PowerShell sample, use the links in this section.
 You can also see all the examples in the [Fabric Git integration samples](https://github.com/microsoft/fabric-samples/tree/main/features-samples/git-integration) GitHub repo.

-### Commit all
+### Connect and update

-This section gives a step by step description of how to programmatically commit all changes from the workspace to Git.
+This section describes the steps involved in connecting and syncing a workspace with Git.
+This script works in both directions.
+We commit changes from the workspace to Git and also update workspace items with changes from Git.

-For the complete script, see [Commit all changes to Git](https://github.com/microsoft/fabric-samples/blob/main/features-samples/git-integration/GitIntegration-CommitAll.ps1).
+For the complete script, see [Connect and update from Git](https://github.com/microsoft/fabric-samples/blob/main/features-samples/git-integration/GitIntegration-ConnectAndUpdateFromGit.ps1).

 1. **Sign in and get access token** - Sign in to Fabric as a *user* (not a service principal).
 Use the [Connect-AzAccount](/powershell/module/az.accounts/connect-azaccount) command to sign in.
 To get an access token, use the [Get-AzAccessToken](/powershell/module/az.accounts/get-azaccesstoken) command.